 Hirosaki Park Outer Moat "Sakura Blooming Illumination"

-Hirosaki Park is famous for its cherry blossoms in spring, and many people visit from outside the prefecture and even the country.
-The
+Hirosaki Park is famous for its cherry blossoms in spring, attracting many visitors from outside the prefecture and even from abroad.

-cherry blossoms around the Starbucks Hirosaki Koenmae store are spectacular, as the outer moat of Hirosaki Castle is located right in front of the store.
+The cherry blossoms around the Starbucks Hirosaki Park store are magnificent because they are located right in front of the outer moat of Hirosaki Castle.

 Hirosaki Park outer moat in spring